twojay-dn/streamlit_services/check_answer_test/resource/prompt/gen_hint_list.md

 - Each hint should be very short and concise. write each hint in 8 words or less.
 - If you're need to write {target_word}, you must write this as "this" or "it" or other pronoun.
 - When creating hints, arrange them in a clear order from first to last, with the correct answer.
 The clearer the answer, the later it should be.
+- Do not generate hints with harmful words or context, or sensitive topics, such as :
+  - LGBT, transgender, homosexual, etc.
+  - Racism
+  - Violence
+  - Discrimination
+  - Any illegal context

 ## Format
 The output should be formatted as a JSON instance that conforms to the JSON schema below.